What is an agency account?

 Aggregate reports for retargeting campaigns are also available.

-Access to aggregated organic data reports is only available upon advertiser permission.
+Access to aggregate organic data reports is only available upon advertiser permission.

-Raw Data Reports, also known as Device-Level Data Reports, contain abundance of attribution information, from the traffic sources of the agency.
-This raw data is visible to the agency only and not available to the advertiser client by default, unless the agency becomes transparent to the client.
+Raw Data Reports, also known as Device-Level Data Reports, contain an abundance of attribution information, from the traffic sources of the agency.

 Raw Data is available for: